arindamgupta077/anuranan_emp_portal/public/ICONS_README.md

 # PWA Icons

-You need to create the following icon files for your PWA:
+✅ **All icons have been created!**

+The following icon files are now available in this folder:

 ## Required Icons